Davenport Road

 The road was paved outside of York, Upper Canada in 1833, with the improvements to be paid for by tolls.
 Tollkeepers' cottages were constructed every few kilometres, the cottage near what is now the intersection of Bathurst Street and Davenport Road surviving to the present day.

 During the 1837 Upper Canada Rebellion rebel leader William Lyon Mackenzie personally burned the home of Dr. R. C. Horne a prominent Tory, at the corner of Davenport Road and Yonge Street.

 On April 20, 1891, the newly incorporated Davenport Street Railway Company was awarded rights to operate a streetcar by West Toronto Junction.
 When the route began operation on September 6, 1892, it was the second electrified streetcar line in the Toronto area—earlier routes being horse-drawn.

 The route ran from Keele and Dundas streets to Bathurst and Dupont streets.
 In 1894, the Davenport Street Railway Company was purchased by the Toronto Suburban Street Railway Company, which was in turn acquired by the owners of the Canadian Northern Railway.
 The line had originally used a broad gauge, like Toronto's other streetcar lines—so railway companies couldn't run freight on ordinary streets.
 Although it was later changed to standard gauge no freight was ever carried.

 In 1896, The Daily Mail and Empire published a letter from a reader responding to recent article on roads requiring repair in Toronto described Davenport as being in "simply disgraceful condition".
 The reader described Davenport Road, and several other roads, as being "block paved", and complained "this kind of pavement is anything but durable"—due either to Toronto's climate, or poor construction.

 In 1912, the farm at the south-west corner of Bathurst Street and Davenport became the Hillcrest Racetrack of Abe Orpen.
 The track was only open for a few years, closing in 1916.
 The site is now the Hillcrest Yard of the Toronto Transit Commission.

 In 1994, bicycle lanes were added to Davenport Road.

 Public transit

 The main service on Davenport is TTC's route 127 Davenport, it operates on Davenport from Old Weston Road to Spadina Road.

 TTC route 19 also operates a short section along Davenport from Dupont Street to Bay Street.

-The sections from Spadina Road to Dupont Street and Bay Street to Yonge Street don't have bus service, though its a short walk between them.
+The sections from Spadina Road to Dupont Street and Bay Street to Yonge Street don't have bus service, though it's a short walk between them.